bmmmmmma/pro-school/readme.rst

 The site is written in PHP framework - CodeIgniter.
-This site was written for the defense of the diploma.
 This web application allows you to create tests, add courses, and also has an automatic grading system and gradebook
 ###################
 What is CodeIgniter
 ###################